NeymanPros/university-api-projects/Teaching tg-bot/README.md

 **Teaching tg-bot**
 ---
 Telegram bot.
-During the dialogue it will construct a request to some GPT and then represent the answer.
+During the dialogue it will construct a request to a chosen GPT and then represent the answer.